Tharvesh588/EGSP-FCS-Frontend/docs/api.md

 ### Impersonate Faculty Member

+- **Endpoint:** `POST /api/v1/admin/impersonate`
-Allows an admin to generate a temporary session token to log in as a specific faculty member.
+- **Description:** Generates a temporary session token to allow an admin to log in as a specific faculty member for troubleshooting and support.

-- **Endpoint:** `POST /api/admin/impersonate`
-- **Description:** Useful for troubleshooting and support.
 - **Request Body:** `{ "facultyId": "user-abc-123" }`
 - **Success Response (200 OK):**
   ```json